 The school is divided into four learning families (4th-5th grade, 6th, 7th, and 8th).
 Each learning family has a faculty team responsible for teaching the four core disciplines: language arts, math, science and social studies.
 Students use Chromebooks, which are fully integrated in the curriculum, in their classrooms.
-In addition, all students have Spanish, health, creative arts, social emotional learning, technology and physical education classes.
+In addition, all students take Spanish, health, creative arts, social emotional learning, technology and physical education classes.
 The overarching goal of the creative arts program (music/dance, visual art) is to help students develop the ability to use skills, media, tools and processes to express themselves in one or more of the creative arts.

-At the outset of every marking period, students, parents, and teachers meet to set personal goals for the student.
+At the outset of every marking period, students, parents, and teachers meet to set personal goals for the students.
 Students regularly review progress toward these goals.
 All members of the student-parent-teacher team must contribute toward achieving these goals, and the goals are assessed and modified at subsequent meetings.

 The math curriculum at Community Prep is rigorous.
-Students in grades four through six study Math in Focus: Singapore Math.
-This program is fully aligned with the Common Core, and students apply the big ideas from each unit of study to solve challenging, real-world problems.
-Community Prep students take pre-algebra in grade seven and Algebra in grade eight.
+Students apply the big ideas from each unit of study to solve challenging, real-world problems.
+Students take pre-algebra in grade seven and Algebra in grade eight.